 Board of Directors

+The Dakota Resources’ volunteer Board of Directors guides our work to carry out our mission of connecting capacity and capital to empower rural communities.
 In addition to the affiliations set forth below, the board members are active in many community, trade, charitable, educational and religious organizations.

-Ruth Christopherson, Secretary/Treasurer
+Ruth Christopherson, Chair

 Gary Cammack, Cammack Ranch Supply, Union Center.
 Gary is a well-recognized face in the agricultural retail market and also owns a cow-calf operation, among many other ventures.
 Cammack Ranch Supply has 13 employees, and serves agriculture producers across the state and region.
 Cammack Ranch Supply is located along South Dakota Highway 34 and extends across one mile of frontage.
 Gary was a member of South Dakota Agriculture and Rural Leadership class 1, and served as Meade County Commissioner.
 Gary is currently in the House of Representatives, and is a very practical problem solver.